brendanhuddleston18/reading-notes/code301reading-notes/read03.md

 - .map() is important because it simplifies looping over an array that is given and storing that info into a new array.

-- Waiting on class to describe the spread operator
+- The spread operator simplifies certain operations on arrays and objects

 - Passing functions between components is important so devs do not have to repeat code!